Sydney Park Wetlands Alexandria

 There is a 20-minute circular walk, the Gadyan Track, that tells of the history of the Cammeraigal people over a series of signboards.

-• Public transport rating: super easy, a short walk from Wollstonecraft
+• Easy, a short walk from Woolstonecraft Train Station

 Where: 10 Shirley Rd, Wollstonecraft